Last Updated on

 Over the years a lot of money has been spent restoring the palace to its former glory.
 And as for the original cost of construction, no one really knows.

-Here are some tours of the Palace I recommend
+Here are some tours of the Palace of Versailles I recommend

 Adieu mes amis.